The Effect of Omitted Variables on the Sign of Regression Coefficients: Measuring the Robustness of the Sign of to Omitted Variables

 \subsection{The Sign Change Breakdown Point for $\delta$}

 Oster's delta answers the following question: \begin{itemize} \item[] Suppose we knew the exact value of $R_\text{long}^2$.
-What is the smallest value of $\delta$ that is required for the data to be consistent with $\beta_\text{long} = 0$? \end{itemize} We call this the \emph{explain away} breakdown point.
+What is the smallest value of $|\delta|$ that is required for the data to be consistent with $\beta_\text{long} = 0$? \end{itemize} We call this the \emph{explain away} breakdown point.
 Researchers may also be interested in answering the following question: \begin{itemize} \item[] Suppose we knew the exact value of $R_\text{long}^2$.
-What is the smallest value of $\delta$ such that $\beta_\text{long}$ has a different sign from $\beta_\text{med}$? \end{itemize} We call this the \emph{sign change} breakdown point.
-Because \cite{Oster2019} considers deviations from the baseline model rather than relaxations, Oster's delta does not answer this question.
+What is the smallest value of $|\delta|$ such that $\beta_\text{long}$ has a different sign from $\beta_\text{med}$? \end{itemize} We call this the \emph{sign change} breakdown point.
+As mentioned earlier, the answers to these two questions can be different.
 In fact, as we next show, the sign change breakdown point is typically much smaller than the explain away breakdown point.